zsteinkamp/m4l-Knobbler4/README.md

 ### Current Param Slider

-Along the bottom of the iPad screen is a horizontal slider that is used to control the currently selected parameter in your Live Set.
+Along the bottom of the tablet screen is a horizontal slider that is used to control the currently selected parameter in your Live Set.
 This parameter does not have to be mapped to a slider.
 You can use that slider to control the paramter with a high degree of accuracy.

 ### Toggle Record Enable